imtiaz1261/FA2-BSE-126-Imtiaz-Ali/task89/README.md

 streamlit run app.py
 ```

-Depending on the operating system, pyttsx3 may require a system speech engine.
-For example, Linux systems commonly need `espeak-ng` installed separately.
+Depending on the operating system, **pyttsx3** may require a system speech engine.
+For example, Linux systems commonly require `espeak-ng` to be installed separately.

-## How it works
+## 🔄 How It Works

 ```text
 User enters text